nschlaepfer/SmartGPT/readme.md

 node smartgpt.js "I left 5 clothes out to dry in the sun.
 It took them 5 hours to dry completely.
 How long would it take to dry 30 clothes?" --model "gpt-3.5-turbo" --numAsks 4 --logging
 ```

-This command will use the "gpt-3.5-turbo" model, generate 4 response options, and enable verbose logging.